microsoft/pai/examples/ocr-serving/README.md

     ```
     Please replace USER with the Docker Hub username you registered, you will be required to login before pushing Docker image.

-To provide a more simple experience, we have prepared an image of `openpai/pai.example.ocr-serving`,
-thus you could skip above steps and go forward.

 ## Submit job